 How to hide an ugly garden shed – 5 rules to making your garden shed less ugly!

 Garden sheds, man-caves or her-hideaways are a ubiquitous part of British garden culture.
-They can be beautiful, quirky, miniature palaces but more often than not they are a dull large shabby looking eyesores at the bottom of the garden.
-So how can you hide ugly sheds in the garden (especially now that gardens are getting even smaller.
+They can be beautiful, quirky, miniature palaces but more often than not they are dull large shabby looking eyesores at the bottom of the garden.
+So how can you hide ugly sheds in the garden especially as gardens are getting even smaller?

-So here are our 5 rules to help you hide that ugly garden shed.
+So here are our 5 rules to help you hide that ugly garden shed also watch our design videos

 Sheds don't have to look like... a shed!